 Note that Start/TerminateTimeUTC parameters are currently not supported by FIXEdge, use the parameters that specify a local time instead - Start/TerminateTime

 Note that two of the files, engine.properties, and qfa.adaptor.properties, are used globally and are to be passed to the adaptor initialization call.
 There can be multiple *.qfa.sessions files used by your program and each conversion would produce the engine.properties and qfa.adaptor.properties files.
 If this is the case, review the produced engine.properties and qfa.adaptor.properties files (compare the file content) and chose the files for the QFA::InitializeEngineAdaptor() call.

 IMPORTANT: The following properties of the global engine.properties file are updated by the migration script and are shared between all FIX connections:

 - ListenPort – this is the setting copied from SocketAcceptorPort of the QuickFIX configuration file

-- EngineRoot – the path used to resolved the log and message store relative paths
+- EngineRoot – the path used to resolve the log and message store relative paths

 - Log.File.RootDir – the path to the additional log folder (set to be <EngineRoot>/logs)